sohivansh/sohivansh/README.md

-- 👋 Hi, I’m @sohivansh
+#- 👋 Hi, I’m @sohivansh
-- 👀 I’m interested in learning about the underlying principles behind the functioning of computers
+###- 👀 I’m interested in learning about the underlying principles behind the functioning of computers
-- 🌱 I’m currently learning full stack web developement
+###- 🌱 I’m currently learning full stack web developement
-- 💞️ I’m looking to collaborate on open source projects
+###- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me : instagram , twitter @sohivansh
+###- 📫 How to reach me : instagram , twitter @vanshtwts

 <!---
 sohivansh/sohivansh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.